 - Highly recommended: Nathaniel Philbrick, Valiant Ambition: George Washington, Benedict Arnold, and the Fate of the American Revolution, which tells the Revolutionary War from a very different perspective.
 It’s not the first book you should read on the subject, but it’s a great spur to integration if you’ve read about many of the featured players.

-- The usual disclaimer: This is the twenty-third in a series of posts on Hamilton: An American Musical.
-My intro to this series is here.
+- The usual disclaimer: This is the twenty-second in a series of posts on Hamilton: An American Musical.
 Other posts are available via the tag cloud at lower right.
-If you’ve read this far and enjoyed it, why not sign up to hear about future installments?
-Follow me on Twitter @NYCsculpture, friend the Forgotten Delights page on Facebook, or ask to be added to my mailing list (email DuranteDianne@gmail.com).
+The ongoing “index” to these posts is my Kindle book, Alexander Hamilton: A Brief Biography.
 Bottom line: these are unofficial musings, and you do not need them to enjoy the musical or the soundtrack.